 Other PPI drugs include Lansoprazole, Pantoprazole and Rabeprazole.
 The likelihood of side effects may be considerably lower with some of these medications compared to Esomeprazole.
 Omeprazole in particular is safe to take during pregnancy or while breastfeeding.
 It is recommended that you speak with your doctor to establish which one will be best suited to you.

 Some research suggests that Esomeprazole may have fewer drug interactions and is more effective at relieving symptoms than its PPI counterparts due to the slower rate at which it is released into the bloodstream; however, many experts agree that in general, PPIs exhibit similar overall effects.

 Antacids can provide quick and effective relief from GERD and heartburn by stabilizing acid production but are not typically recommended for the treatment of serious issues relating to stomach acid.
 Such medications can be easily obtained from a drugstore or supermarket at an affordable price.

 There are numerous natural alternatives to Nexium if you want to avoid some of its associated side effects.
-Natural herbs such as liquorice, slippery elm, marshmallow and ginger all have proven benefits in relieving symptoms associated with excess gastric-acid production and promote healing of the oesophagus.
-Always check with your doctor before treating yourself with any herbal remedies – particularly if you have an existing medical condition, take any medications or are pregnant or breastfeeding.
+Natural herbs such as licorice, slippery elm, marshmallow and ginger all have proven benefits in relieving symptoms associated with excess gastric-acid production and promote healing of the esophagus.
+Always check with your doctor before treating yourself with any herbal remedies – particularly if you have an existing medical condition, take any medications, or are pregnant or breastfeeding.